Integrating Microsoft Teams with SharePoint

 A tab can also be used for an entire document.
 This can be useful to share and key presentation or to track information in a spreadsheet that’s easily accessed by the whole team.

 A new feature that has been announced will allow SharePoint Framework web parts to be used as tabs in Teams.
 This will allow easy reuse of web parts, and bring Teams tab development in easy reach of SharePoint developers.
 It also removes the question of where to host a custom tab: the hosting is automatic, and tab properties are set using a variation on the familiar web part editing experience.

 There have been many attempts at bringing conversations into SharePoint.
 Discussion lists and news feeds were part of SharePoint but never caught on, as well as a number of 3rd part offerings working to address this as well.
 Many of the more successful 3rd party offerings focus on the “outer loop” of communication – that is, broader corporate communication.
 Yammer is the tool of choice for this within the Office 365 suite.

 Now Microsoft Teams has been placed on the center stage, and SharePoint augments this with documents and other shared information.
 You can now have a conversation about a document directly.

-The same conversation in shown in the channel along with a link to the document, so people can’t miss it.
+The same conversation is shown in the channel along with a link to the document, so people can’t miss it.

-Modern SharePoint sites include a light-weight publishing system for news pages.
+Modern SharePoint sites include a lightweight publishing system for news pages.
 These pages bubble up on web parts, in Hub sites, on the SharePoint home page, in the mobile app, and now in Teams.
-Soon new news items will be announced right in the channel.
+Soon new news items will be announced right on the channel.